wpisailbot/boat/README.md

 after being deployed (by default the code on the boat will keep running until manually killed or the BBB is rebooted), than add any extra argument after the IP address, e.g. `bazel run --cpu=bbb -c opt //scripts:deploy -- 192.168.0.21 r`.
+Note: Remote restarting of the code is currently broken, until `sudo` on the BBB stops requiring a password (due to an upgrade to the default BBB image)

 ## BBB Setup

-1) Create BBB with debian jessie running on it
+1) Create BBB with debian 9.3 running on it
 2) `apt-get install unzip g++-4.7 libatomic-ops-dev`
 3) Create symlink between sailbot html files and /var/www/sailbot/